TomyJaya/composable-functional-js-notes/22_leapfrogging_types_with_traversable.md

   .fork(console.error, console.log)
 ```

-*Note*:
+### Notes:

-1. we needed to use `Task.of` as a type help as JavaScript is not statically typed language
+1. we needed to use `Task.of` as a type help as JavaScript is not a statically typed language
 2. Not all types are traversable
 3. the function you pass into the `traverse` needs to return an applicative functor as it relies on `ap` to work under the hood